University of California | College of Letters & Sciences Home | Contact Us | Text Version

 The goals of the research in our lab are twofold: first, to obtain as satisfying as possible an understanding of leech development; and second, to understand how developmental processes are modified during the evolution of different animal taxa.
 For example, leeches undergo spiral cleavages homologous to those of mollusks, yet generate a segmented body plan, like arthropods.
 How have cell fates been modified among the different spirally cleaving animal groups to generate different types of embryos and adults?
 In particular, how is it that leeches make exactly 32 segments during development and cannot make more, either post-embryonically or in response to injury, while closely related annelids (oligochaetes) exhibit wonderful capacities for post-embryonic segmentation, regeneration, and even vegetative reproduction?
 And finally, what can we conclude from the similarities and differences among annelid, arthropod and vertebrate systems about the evolutionary origin(s) of segmentation?

-Our relatively detailed understanding of Helobdella development compared to other "non-model" organisms has led to its selection as among the first lophotrochozoan species for BAC library construction (at CHORI in Oakland with NSF support) and genome sequencing (by the JGI in Walnut Creek with support from DOE).
-Assembly of the genomic sequence is under way and a database of ~140,000 ESTs is available to aid in annotation.
-In addition to adding an important new reference point for comparative genomics, these resources are greatly accelerating our ongoing studies of Helobdella development.
+Our relatively detailed understanding of Helobdella development compared to other "non-model" organisms led to its selection as among the first lophotrochozoan species for BAC library construction (at CHORI in Oakland with NSF support) and genome sequencing (by the JGI in Walnut Creek with support from DOE); a database of ~140,000 ESTs was created to aid in annotation.
+These genomic resources provide an important reference for comparative bioinformatics and greatly facilitate our studies of Helobdella development.

 Current Projects